Thiamine deficiency: Etymology

 Although according to the Oxford English Dictionary, the term "beriberi" comes from a Sinhalese phrase meaning "weak, weak" or "I cannot, I cannot", the word being duplicated for emphasis, the origin of the phrase is questionable.
 It has also been suggested to come from Hindi, Arabic, and a few other languages, with many meanings like "weakness", "sailor", and even "sheep".
 Such suggested origins were listed by Heinrich Botho Scheube, among others.
 Edward Vedder wrote in his book Beriberi (1913) that "it is impossible to definitely trace the origin of the word beriberi".
-Word berbere was used in writing at least as early as 1568 by Diogo do Couto, when he described the deficiency in India.
+The word berbere was used in writing at least as early as 1568 by Diogo do Couto, when he described the deficiency in India.